 Thirty-five male and 35 female NIH Swiss Outbred mice (Harlan Laboratories, Indianapolis, IN, USA) weighing 15–20 g each were used.

-Randomization: (randomization, allocation concealment, blinding)
+Allocation: (randomization, allocation concealment, blinding)

 The Sprague-Dawley rats were randomly assigned to the experimental group and the control group for 7 days before the start of the experiment.